stateSpaceRobotics/ros-kinetic-roslaunch-patch/README.md

 # ros-kinetic-roslaunch-patch
 This patch backports an update to the roslaunch API from ROS Lunar to ROS Kinetic to allow passing arguments.
+Specifically, it backports this [commit](https://github.com/ros/ros_comm/commit/9fcf216ac652ce19428bde0507c238aff3c49615) from this [pull request](https://github.com/ros/ros_comm/pull/1115).
+The only affected file is /opt/ros/kinetic/lib/python2.7/dist-packages/roslaunch/config.py.
+A backup file is created as /opt/ros/kinetic/lib/python2.7/dist-packages/roslaunch/config.py.original and it is restored when the package is uninstalled.
+If ros-kinetic-roslaunch were to receive an update, it should update this backup file directly instead of overwriting this patch.

 ## Installation
 To install, run the following commands: